Robinul for Excessive Sweating

 Robinul can be administered topically in the form of creams, gels and lotions as well as systemically, in the form of oral medication.

 A number of studies have concluded positive results from Robinul application.
-The side effects tend to be less significant than with taking Robinul tablets.
+The side-effects tend to be less significant than with taking Robinul tablets.

 Oral Robinul is best-suited for patients with certain types of hyperhidrosis such as excessive facial sweating, generalized hyperhidrosis or patients who have not had success using other treatment options such as high-strength antiperspirants, botox, iontophoresis, or a combination of these.

-It’s important to mention than oral Robinul has not been cleared by the FDA as a specific treatment for hyperhidrosis.
+It’s important to mention that oral Robinul has not been cleared by the FDA as a specific treatment for hyperhidrosis.
 But since its anti-sweating properties are well documented, it is commonly prescribed without FDA approval, off label.